 Until I became a food blogger, I never noticed how many people write books dedicated to a single item of food or drink.
-New releases in the past year have focused on the history of the
+New releases in the past year have focused on the history of the bagel, the

 So when a copy of Josh Ozersky's The Hamburger arrived in the mail a few weeks ago, I admit, I didn't exactly rush to read it.
 I finally dragged it out in the gym, of all places, hoping to distract myself from the tedium of the exercise bike.
 (Note to self: Fellow gym-goers glare at books with tantalizing food photos on cover.
 Remove dust jacket next time.)